holepunchto/autobase/README.md

 #### `const heads = base.heads()`

 Gets the current writer heads.
-A writer head is node written by a writer which has no causal dependents, aka it is the latest write.
+A writer head is a node which has no causal dependents, aka it is the latest write.
 If there is more than one head, there is a causal fork which is pretty common.

 #### `await base.pause()`